b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 This is the second Pancharatra text published by the Adyar Library following the opening of the discourse with Schrader (1906).

+* Krishnamacharya, V. (ed.)
+(1975, 1959).
+‘Lakshmi-Tantra: A Pancharatra Agama — Edited with Sanskrit Gloss and Introduction’.
+With a 'Preface' in English by Ann Kerr.
+Reprint.
+(Note: The first edition published in 1959.
+Though it does not expressly state, this edition approaches a critical edition, as it was founded on eight manuscripts.
+I am presently unsure if it includes variant readings and variations between manuscripts.).
+Adyar, Madras, India: The Adyar Library and Research Centre (The Theosophical Society).
+ISBN 0835672727.
+Source: https://archive.org/details/LakshmiTantra (accessed: Saturday, August 10, 2024)

+**Purport:**<br>
+...

 ### KRISHNAN, V. ###

 * Krishnan, V. Sivarama (1994).
 'Indian Iconography in an Historical Perspective with Special Reference to Vishnu' (pp. 42-53) in Rao, Prof. I.V.
 Chalapat\[h]i (ed.)
 (1994). *Triveni: India's Literary and Cultural Quarterly*, Vol. 63, No. 4, Oct.-Dec, 1994.
 Barkatpura, Hyderabad, India: B.N.
 Murty (on behalf of The Triveni Foundation; and Chary & Company, Secunderabad).
 Source: https://www.wisdomlib.org/history/compilation/triveni-journal/d/doc72123.html (accessed: Thursday, August 21, 2025) Source: https://archive.org/details/eauk_triveni-vol-63-no-1-ed-by-i-v-chalapathi-rao-jan-1994-triveni-publishers-pvt-ltd (accessed: Thursday, August 21, 2025)